Ottawa Senators: Death of owner Eugene Melnyk and sale

-Andlauer era and 2024–25 playoff berth
+Andlauer era

 After Andlauer took over the franchise, he set about making changes.
 Cyril Leeder, who had previously served as the team's chief executive officer (CEO) from 2009 to 2017 was brought back as the CEO in September 2023.
 On September 29, former player Steve Staios was named president of hockey operations.
 After Dorion's failure to disclose contract information led to the NHL penalizing the team a first-round draft pick, he resigned.
 Dorion was replaced as general manager on an interim basis by Staios.
 Staios was later named permanent general manager and another former NHL player, Dave Poulin, was named senior vice president of hockey operations to assist Staios in December.

 During the off-season after the 2023–24 season, the Senators announced the hiring of former Canucks and Devils head coach Travis Green.
 Green's first season behind the Senators' bench got off to a shaky start, and by the middle of the 2024–25 season the team was 28th in the league.
 The team improved its position as the season progressed and clinched its first playoff berth to end an eight-year drought.
 Green became the first head coach to lead the Senators to the postseason since the 2016–17 season.
 In the playoffs, the Senators faced off against the Toronto Maple Leafs in the first postseason installment of the Battle of Ontario since the 2004 playoffs.
 The Maple Leafs began the series with a 3–0 series lead, but the Senators would win the next two games before being eliminated in six games.

 On August 27, 2025, it was announced that the Allen Americans of the ECHL will once again be an official minor-league affiliate of the team, as well as the Belleville Senators of the AHL starting with the 2025–26 season.

+On April 11, 2026, the Senators clinched a spot in the Stanley Cup playoffs for the second year in a row.
+This marked the first time since the 2011–12 and 2012–13 seasons that the team has clinched consecutive playoff appearances.
+They were eliminated by the Carolina Hurricanes in a four-game sweep.
+After the season, it was revealed that the team's captain, Brady Tkachuk, had requested a trade and on June 21, he was shipped to the Florida Panthers for a package of draft picks.
+One of those draft picks was later flipped to the San Jose Sharks in a trade for forwards William Eklund and Kasper Halttunen and prospect Brandon Svoboda on June 23.